Ukraine travel advice

 Scammers often target tourist areas and hotels.

-Stay alert to possible street scams.
-One common scam involves a person dropping a wallet or a bundle of money in front of a tourist, hoping the tourist will pick it up.
+Be aware of street scams.
+A common scam sees a person dropping a wallet or a bundle of money in front of a tourist, hoping the tourist will pick it up.
 The scammer then accuses the tourist of stealing some of the money.
-These scams can involve several crooks, some posing as police officers.
-If this happens to you, don’t pick up the dropped items.
+These scams can involve several criminals, sometimes posing as police officers.
+Don’t pick up the dropped items if you face this type of behaviour.
 Simply walk away without engaging in conversation.

 Romance scams